soundasleep/gdx-logging/README.md

 2. _Import_ > _Existing Gradle Project_ (important – don't just import the root folder)

 You can also run `gradlew eclipse` to reset the `.project` and `.classpath` files.

+## TODO

+* Able to configure the logging levels of different groups
+* Writing logs to a filesystem
+* All the other things that a good logging library needs